mxsotomayor/nlp_text_to_db_query/Readme.md

 ## What is this?

-This package will allow you to build ready-to-use queries for execute in your Open Search databases.
-Also you'll able to execute them and get accurate results.
+This package will allow you to build ready-to-use queries for execute in your Open Search database using Structured generation.

-**This project use OpenAI for build your queries, that's why you MUST sign up and have and OpenAI Key.**
+**This project use OpenAI for build your queries, that's why you MUST sign up and have and [OpenAI Key](https://platform.openai.com/docs/quickstart).**

 ## Installing